Menu

 If you spend fewer than 183 days per tax year in Gibraltar, you generally won't be considered tax resident.
 However, if your employer is based in Gibraltar, tax obligations may apply regardless of where you live.
 Always get professional advice for your specific situation.

-Does Gibraltar have a digital nomad visa?
+Does Gibraltar have a remote worker visa programme?

 Is it better to live in Gibraltar or La Linea for remote work?

 It depends on your priorities.
 Gibraltar offers lower taxes and an English-speaking environment.
 La Linea offers dramatically cheaper rent and a more authentic Spanish lifestyle.
-Some remote workers live in La Linea and register their work in Gibraltar, but this creates complex tax obligations across both jurisdictions.
-Get advice before choosing this route.
+Some remote workers live in La Linea and conduct their work in Gibraltar, but this creates complex tax obligations across both jurisdictions.
+Get professional advice before choosing this route.

 What internet speeds can I expect in Gibraltar?